 Skip to main content

-PlatformIO excels at managing libraries and dependencies, which becomes critical as projects scale.
-Earlier OSSM builds could be adapted for the Arduino IDE, but the project has grown beyond that point.
-Learning PlatformIO is now easier than repackaging OSSM for Arduino with each release.
+PlatformIO manages libraries, toolchains, and build environments for you.
+Earlier OSSM releases could be adapted to Arduino, but the project has outgrown that approach.
+Learning PlatformIO takes less time than repackaging OSSM for Arduino every release.

 Why PlatformIO?

-• More time for features — Less time wrestling with dependency management
+• More time for features — less time wrestling with dependencies

-• Easier collaboration — Consistent development environment across contributors
+• Easier collaboration — consistent development environment for every contributor

-• Code intelligence — Autocomplete, linting, and error detection built-in
+• Code intelligence — autocomplete, linting, and inline error detection

 Installation